zwang695/alexa-skills-list/README.md

 *Alexa, start Animal Game*

-Play guess-an-animal game with Alexa.
+Play the guess-an-animal game with Alexa.
 Think of an animal and Alexa will guess it by asking questions.

 ***